Pixel1917/edge-s/README.md

 ### Why not just use `writable, derived`?

 Because `writable` and `derived` shares state between requests when used on the server.
-That means users could leak state into each other’s responses. **Edge-S** solves that by isolating state per request.
+That means users could leak state into each other’s responses. **EdgeS** solves that by isolating state per request.

 ### Difference between `createState` and `createRawState`